FAQ list for Fall 2009 AST 2002 Section 0004

 Q: I tried going to the Observatory to

-do that extra credit, but it was cloudy all the time.
+do the extra credit assignment, but it was cloudy

 Can I do something else instead?

-A: No, there's no substitute for the Observatory extra credit.
+A: No, there's no substitute for the Observatory.

 Unless it is cloudy at every single time during the semester